Roshanaka9hunnidbands/Windows-taking-too-long-to-shut-down/README.md

 ### Problem Description

 If you're experiencing issues with your Xbox 360 controller disconnecting on Windows 11, particularly with AMD Ryzen 5 7600 (non-X variant) systems after the February 23H2 update, you're not alone.
-The root cause of this issue is the receiver going into standby mode, which causes the controller to disappear from the Device Manager when turned off.
-This problem is not with the controller itself but with the receiver.
+The root cause of this issue lies primarily with the receiver going into standby mode, compounded by the behavior of Windows 11 after recent updates.

 ### Symptoms
 - Xbox 360 controller disconnects and disappears from the Device Manager when turned off.